KarolinHem/TESTING/SECURITY.md

 _:memo:**Question: Should we set up a keyfactor email address instead?**_

-_**Text for SignServer:**_ If you want to encrypt email traffic, see the keys page on https://www.signserver.org/signserver-keys/ for our PGP key.
+> _**Note for SignServer:**_ If you want to encrypt email traffic, see the keys page on https://www.signserver.org/signserver-keys/ for our PGP key.

-_**Text for EJBCA:**_ If you want to encrypt email traffic, first send a note to the above email address and request PGP credentials.
+> _**Note for EJBCA:**_ If you want to encrypt email traffic, first send a note to the above email address and request PGP credentials.

 Describe the issue including all details, for example:
 * Short summary of the problem